Peak District Yoga & Nutrition Retreat

 Menus are usually put together 4 weeks prior to the retreat date so it’s essential that we know your dietary preferences in advance.

-The menu is vegetarian and would typically entail:
+The menu is vegetarian and gluten-free and would typically entail:

 - A pre-yoga morning smoothie